-On July 6, 2002, at the age of Seventeen I was involved in a terrible car accident that has altered mylife forever.
+On July 6, 2002, at the age of Seventeen I was involved in a terrible car accident that has altered my life forever.
 I had to go through many years of rehabilitation to learn to walk again.
-In conjunction with my family, I created a 45 minute presentation that sends a strong message to NEVER SURRENDER no matter what obstacles are thrown at you.
+Since then I created a 45 minute narrated presentation that sends a strong message to NEVER SURRENDER no matter what obstacles are thrown at you.

-The fact that I am sitting here and am able to share my story after such a tragic event is truly a blessing.
+The fact that I am sitting here and being able to share my story after such a tragic event is truly a blessing.
 I was the typical troubled teenager that lived in the fast lane.
 I had lost my father to Brain Cancer in 1999, two years prior to the accident and was very angry at the world.
 Nothing really mattered to me in life, and I had no dreams or plans for my future.
 My life was from day to day.
-I was going to school, but I was kicked out most of high school, or I was cutting whenever I wasn’t suspended and partying with my friends.
+I was going to school, but I was suspended more then attending school.

-I have been going out to different schools in New York and New Jersey for over 12 years trying to get my message out.
 I feel that it is so important for teens and adults to see what I have gone through and what challenges I have on a daily basis.
-After doing this for many different audiences, I have come to realize that my experience is more than just recovering from an accident, It is about determination and never giving up.
-Whether this is from a hardship or the obstacles life puts in your path.
-It is amazing to sit and listen to some of the questions that people ask after the presentation.
-Usually it takes a little to get them started but when they do start asking questions it opens up a flood of discussions.
-I am very honest and do not have a problem with any question I may be asked.
-Everyone has the option to give up, I choose to NEVER SURRENDER!
+After doing this for many different audiences, I have come to realize that my experience is more than just recovering from an accident, it is about determination and never giving up.
+Whether this is from a hardship or the obstacles life puts in your path..
+Everyone has the option to give up, I choose to NEVER SURRENDER!!